stephansturges/OpenLander/README.md

 Free-to-use ground-level obstacle-detection segmentation AI for UAV which you can deploy today using cheap off-the-shelf sensors from Luxonis.

+# UPDATE 2022 11 16

+Update: pushed a new version of the 3-class segmentation network with much better performance.
+This network is the result of 26 days of training on 5.5Tb of data!
+Next step on the segmentation network is to deploy on larger infrastructure (A100 array on AWS) to train on larger batches and larger input dimensions... stay tuned!

 # UPDATE 2022 10 20

 Major update!
 The default neural network now features a 3-class output with detection of humans on a separate output layer!
 This is to allow finer granularity obstacle avoidance: if you have to fall out of the sky you can now decide whether it's best to drop your drone on top of a building or on someone's head ;)